Lenty/SLiCAP_python/docs/_build/html/_sources/userguide/install.rst.txt

 MathJax
 -------

 SLiCAP uses MathJax to render LaTeX embedded in html.
 LaTeX is used for expressions.
 MathJax rendering of equations requires an Internet connection.
 The scripts of the `MathJax CDN`_ will then be used for this purpose.
-For proper rendering of equations you need to have JavaScript enabled in your browser.
+For proper rendering of equations you need to be connected to the Internet and have JavaScript enabled in your browser.

 .. _MathJax CDN: https://www.mathjax.org/